monarch-initiative/SvAnna/docs/tutorial.rst

 To run this on your system, replace the path for the VCF file (`file:///***/***/example.vcf`).
 For instance, if you have the VCF file at `/home/myname/data/example.vcf`, the line should read `"uri": "file:////home/myname/data/example.vcf"`.

+This phenopacket file can be downloaded here: `svanna-cli/src/examples/example-phenopacket.json <https://github.com/TheJacksonLaboratory/SvAnna/blob/master/svanna-cli/src/examples/example-phenopacket.json>`_.
+Note however, that you will need to adjust the path to the VCF file as described just above.

 This command will prioritize the SVs according to phenotypic relevance.
 We entered a single HPO term, `Reduced von Willebrand factor activity <https://hpo.jax.org/app/browse/term/HP:0008330>`_.
 The term and a summary of the analysis parameters is shown near the top of the SvAnna HTML page.